 There’s a huge amount of choice on the market.
 Because the Ford Focus ST Mk2 was such a wildly popular model, you really can pinpoint your spec and go hunting for a decent example, rather than having your choices necessarily restricted by supply as can so often happen with performance cars.
 Our shout would be a facelifted three-door, in ST-3 spec so it comes with all the toys.
 Finding one fully loaded with options would be good, such as the Light and Sight pack, parking sensors and DAB stereo.
 And it’d have to be finished in Electric Orange because there’s no point messing about is there?

-What To Look For: Ford Focus ST Mk2
+What to look out for on the Ford Focus ST Mk2

 That Volvo-sourced motor is an impressively tough unit, although there are a few key things to keep an eye out for.
 A persistent misfire, coupled with mayonnaise around the oil filler and white smoke from the exhaust, is a sign of split cylinder liners.
 It’s not overly complex to remedy, but you’ll be changing the cambelt and water pump at the same time as shimming the liners so it turns into an expensive job.
 It’s worth highlighting that this failure occurs in relatively few Focuses, but there’s no way of knowing whether your car will suffer; several aftermarket tuners offer what’s known as a ‘block mod’ as a preventative measure, for around £800.